vortex314/microAkka/README.md

 	- src/${actorSystem}/${actor}/${Property} = ${value}

 ## Design decisions
+- The interface is close to the Java API of Akka as C++ translation was easier compared to the Scala interface.
 - To reduce resource consumptions in a limited embedded environment some design aspects are different from Akka Java/Scala.
 - actors can share the same mailbox, each mailbox has 1 thread ( MessageDispatcher ) to invoke the actors.
 On FreeRtos based controllers multiple threads ( aka Tasks ) can be started running dispatchers with multiple mailboxes.
 On Arduino common platform this will be likely limited to 1 thread.
 - C++ has limited introspection facilities, so message classes are put explicitly into the message